slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 	* To conduct an analysis of RNA-seq raw fastq files.
 You will first perform **quality control** of the sequencer file outputs before proceding to the **mapping** of the reads onto the reference genome.

-	* To perform statistical analysis of the gene expression matrices in order to identify differentialy expressed genes between two conditions.
+	* To perform statistical analysis of the gene expression matrix in order to identify differentialy expressed genes between two conditions.

 ### Dataset

-Data used in these practical were collected from the following publication: Guida, A., Lindstädt, C., Maguire, S. L., Ding, C., Higgins, D. G., Corton, N. J., Berriman, M., et al. (2011).
+Data used in this practical were collected from the following publication: Guida, A., Lindstädt, C., Maguire, S. L., Ding, C., Higgins, D. G., Corton, N. J., Berriman, M., et al. (2011).
 Using RNA-seq to determine the transcriptional landscape and the hypoxic response of the pathogenic yeast *Candida parapsilosis*.
 [Guida *et al*.
 BMC Genomics 2011](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628)

-The raw sequencing files located into the projet data folder of the IFB-core Cluster : `/shared/projects/form_2022_23/` where retrieved from the [EBI European Electronic Archive](https://www.ebi.ac.uk/ena/browser/home) using the study accession number [PRJNA154483](https://www.ebi.ac.uk/ena/browser/view/PRJNA154483).
+The raw sequencing files located into the projet data folder of the IFB-core Cluster : `/shared/projects/2319_ens_hts/rnaseq/` where retrieved from the [EBI European Electronic Archive](https://www.ebi.ac.uk/ena/browser/home) using the study accession number [PRJNA154483](https://www.ebi.ac.uk/ena/browser/view/PRJNA154483).

 ***

 ## Set up your working environment

 Connect to the IFB-core server.
-Look at the [tutorial](../IFBserver.md) to see how to proceed.
+Look at the [tutorial](../IFBjupyterhub.md) to see how to proceed.
 You can also look at the [useful commands to work on the IFB-core Cluster](../IFBcommands.md) page.

 Go to your home directory
 ```